Illinois Labor History Society

-The Illinois Labor History Society is a nonprofit educational organization founded in 1969.
+The Illinois Labor History Society (ILHS) is a nonprofit educational organization founded in 1969.
 It is a voluntary organization composed of academics, unionists, and persons interested in labor history.
 It was formed "To encourage the preservation and study of labor history in the Illinois region, and to arouse public interest in the profound significance of the past to the present."

 Since the 1970s, the Society has held the deed to the Haymarket Martyrs' Monument, and been responsible for its maintenance and restoration.

+Culture and impact

+The Illinois Labor History Society occasionally holds events promoting activism in which certain individuals are honored for their contributions.
+The most recently held and documented event took place on November 22, 2024, in Chicago.

+Aside from its own events, the organization also participates in events with other groups.
+On the 125th anniversary of the Haymarket Affair, the ILHS celebrated with the Chicago Federation of Labor and the Illinois AFL-CIO federation.
+In 2009, it gave tribute to the American Federation of Musicians and leader James Petrillo through a concert.

+The organization holds walking tours of Chicago centered on labor history.

+ILHS also has a magazine, which publishes news on events and anniversaries.
+In winter of 2025, it noted the 100th anniversary of the Brotherhood of Sleeping Car Porters.